Nominal value definition

 Nominal Value vs. Market Value

-Nominal value differs from market value, since the market value of a security will vary in accordance with supply and demand.
+• Fluctuation.
 Market value is usually much higher than the nominal value of a share, while it may be higher or lower than the nominal value of a bond, depending on market interest rates.
+Conversely, the nominal value of a security is fixed.